ogcincubator/crs-crawler/README.md

 ## Quick-start

-This scripts crawls all the child of a url and produces a list.
+This scripts crawls all the children of a url and produces a list.
 It can be used to build a list of OGC crs uris.

 Usage: